dwrensha/seer/README.md

 When Seer reaches a branching point in the program, it invokes its solver backend to compute which branches are feasible given the current constraints.
-The feasible branches are then enqueued for exploration, augmented with their corresponding new constraints.
+The feasible branches are then enqueued for exploration, augmented with the new constraints learned from the branching condition.

 Seer considers any bytes read in through `::std::io::stdin()` as symbolic input.
 This means that once